Hayouung/tofulite/README.md

 - `Session.inMemory()` - equivalent to `new sqlite3.Database(":memory:")`
 - `Session.anonymous()` - equivalent to `new sqlite3.Database("")`
 - `Session.fromFile(filename)` - equivalent to `new sqlite3.Database(filename)`

+### Stuff for future

+- definitely need to make wheres better
+- joins
+- constraints
+- alter
+- jsdoc comments
+- update this readme more